scala/scala3/docs/docs/reference/contextual/extension-methods-new.md

 }
 ```

-`extension` and `of` are soft keywords.
+`extension` and `on` are soft keywords.
 They can also be used as a regular identifiers.

 ### Syntax

 Here are the syntax changes for extension methods and given extensions relative
-to the [current syntax](../../internals/syntax.md). `extension` is a soft keyword, recognized only after a `given`.
+to the [current syntax](../../internals/syntax.md). `extension` is a soft keyword, recognized only in tandem with `on`.
 It can be used as an identifier everywhere else.

 ```
 DefSig            ::=  ...
                     |  ExtParamClause [nl] [‘.’] id DefParamClauses
 ExtParamClause    ::=  [DefTypeParamClause] ‘(’ DefParam ‘)’
 TmplDef           ::=  ...
                     |  ‘extension’ ExtensionDef
-ExtensionDef      ::=  [id] ‘of’ ExtParamClause {GivenParamClause} ExtMethods ExtMethods        ::=  ‘{’ ‘def’ DefDef {semi ‘def’ DefDef} ‘}’
+ExtensionDef      ::=  [id] ‘on’ ExtParamClause {GivenParamClause} ExtMethods ExtMethods        ::=  ‘{’ ‘def’ DefDef {semi ‘def’ DefDef} ‘}’
 ```